Bing Cherry Ice Cream

 METHOD:

-In a small saucepan over medium heat, combine the water, 3/4 cup of the sugar and the cherries.
+In a small saucepan over medium heat, combine the water, 3/4 cup sugar, and cherries.
 Bring to a boil, stirring occasionally, until the sugar dissolves.
-Remove from the heat and let the cherries steep for 30 minutes.
-Drain the cherries and discard the syrup or reserve for another use.
-Transfer the cherries to a bowl, cover, and refrigerate for at least 30 minutes or up to 8 hours.
+Remove from heat and let steep for 30 minutes.
+Drain the cherries, discarding or reserving the syrup for another use.
+Transfer cherries to a bowl, cover, and refrigerate for 30 minutes or up to 8 hours.

-In a food processor, process the cream cheese until smooth, about 30 seconds.
+In a food processor, blend the cream cheese until completely smooth, about 30 seconds.
 Scrape down the sides of the bowl.

-Meanwhile, in a saucepan over medium heat, combine the milk, cream, and the remaining 3/4 cup sugar.
-Cook, stirring occasionally to dissolve the sugar, until bubbles form around the edges of the pan, about 5 minutes.
+In a medium saucepan over medium heat, combine the milk, cream, and remaining 3/4 cup sugar.
+Cook, stirring occasionally, until the sugar dissolves and small bubbles form around the edges of the pan, about 5 minutes.

-Add about 1/2 cup of the hot milk mixture to the cream cheese and process until smooth, about 30 seconds.
-Add the remaining milk mixture and process for 30 seconds more.
-Strain through a fine-mesh sieve into a bowl.
-Add the vanilla and stir to combine.
-Cover and refrigerate until chilled, at least 3 hours or up to 24 hours.
+Add about 1/2 cup of the hot milk mixture to the cream cheese in the processor and blend until smooth, about 30 seconds.
+Add the remaining milk mixture and process again until smooth.
+Strain the mixture through a fine-mesh sieve into a clean bowl.
+Stir in the vanilla.
+Cover and refrigerate until fully chilled, at least 3 hours or up to 24 hours.

-Transfer the cream cheese mixture to an ice cream maker and freeze according to the manufacturer’s instructions.
-When nearly frozen and the consistency of thick whipped cream, add the cherries.
-Churn or stir just until mixed.
-Transfer the ice cream to a freezer-safe container.
-Cover and freeze until firm, at least 3 hours or up to 3 days, before serving.
+Pour the chilled cream cheese mixture into an ice cream maker and freeze according to the manufacturer’s instructions.
+When nearly frozen (about the consistency of soft whipped cream), add the chilled cherries.
+Continue churning or gently stir just until evenly distributed.

 YIELD: Makes about 1 quart.